fiskaltrust/interface-doc/doc/digital-receipt/Instore-App/digital-receipt-instore-app.md

 :::info summary

-After reading this, you understand the concept of the InStore App and configure an own InStore App installation.
+After reading this, you understand the concept of the InStore App, the configuration- and implementation steps of the InStore App.

 :::

 ## Introduction

-The fiskaltrust instore app can be used on a touch-enabled device with an integrated thermal printer.
+The fiskaltrust InStore app can be used on a touch-enabled devices with an integrated thermal printer.
 The fiskaltrust InStore App can listen to receipt issuing of multiple CashBoxes filtered by provided terminal-identification by each CashBox.
 Each time a related CashBox issues a receipt, the fiskaltrust InStore App pops up on the consumer facing touch screen and shows the following elements:

 * Number, moment of creation and total amount of the receipt
 * QR-Code with the https-receipt-link to hand over receipt to the consumer